-Odaiba, also called ‘Daiba’ for short, has become increasingly popular with foreign tourists.
+Odaiba, also called ‘Daiba’ for short, is an incredibly popular area with tourists.
 Originally built from reclaimed land in defense of Tokyo in 1853, it has become one of Tokyo's top attractions and a hotspot for both young people and those young at heart.
-There is shopping, a Ferris wheel, otaku meccas, onsen and beautiful views—something for everyone to enjoy.
+There is shopping, a Ferris wheel, otaku meccas, Tokyo onsen and beautiful views—something for everyone to enjoy.

 Here we will take you through the top 11 things to do in Odaiba to help you make the most out of your visit.
 From a visit to the symbolic Fuji TV station and character spots to a relaxing bay cruise, experience the best of Odaiba in one day—or more—whichever suits your fancy!